hananeltassa/moodify-app/README.md

 ### User Stories
 **Normal User**
-- As a normal user, I want to log my mood using text, voice, or facial expressions, so the app can provide personalized music recommendations.
+- As a user, I want to log my mood using text, voice, or facial expressions, so the app can provide personalized music recommendations.
-- As a normal user, I want to access activity-based playlists, so I can find music that matches my current tasks or workouts.
+- As a user, I want to access activity-based playlists, so I can find music that matches my current tasks or workouts.
-- As a normal user, I want the app to track my mood patterns over time, so I can understand and improve my mental health.
+- As a user, I want the app to track my mood patterns over time, so I can understand and improve my mental health.

 **AI Coach User**
-- As an AI coach user, I want to analyze mood data trends, so I can recommend activities and playlists to improve the user's well-being.
+- As a coach, I want to analyze mood data trends, so I can recommend activities and playlists to improve the user's well-being.
-- As an AI coach user, I want to offer mood-enhancing challenges, so users can engage in activities that boost their emotional health.
+- As a coach, I want to offer mood-enhancing challenges, so users can engage in activities that boost their emotional health.
-- As an AI coach user, I want to curate personalized music playlists based on user data and environmental factors (e.g., time of day, weather), so users have relevant music options.
+- As a coach, I want to curate personalized music playlists based on user data and environmental factors (e.g., time of day, weather), so users have relevant music options.

 **Admin User**
-- As an admin user, I want to manage and analyze user data, so I can understand app usage trends and ensure data-driven improvements.
+- As an admin, I want to manage and analyze user data, so I can understand app usage trends and ensure data-driven improvements.
-- As an admin user, I want to monitor and refine AI-generated challenges and recommendations, so they align with the app’s objectives.
+- As an admin, I want to monitor and refine AI-generated challenges and recommendations, so they align with the app’s objectives.
-- As an admin user, I want to access analytical dashboards, so I can track user engagement and emotional health patterns across the platform.
+- As an admin, I want to access analytical dashboards, so I can track user engagement and emotional health patterns across the platform.

 <br><br>
 <!-- Tech stack -->